Buffett: moving oil by rail safely major industry concern

 "The CEOs are terrified of activists.
 I can tell you that," Buffett said.
 "They are all talking to investment bankers and lawyers and saying, 'What do we do about this?'"

-He denied he had soured on his enormous investment in IBM (IBM.N), and said Berkshire bought some more shares this year, although the purchases did not come after IBM's most recent earnings report.
+He denied he had soured on his enormous investment in IBM, and said Berkshire bought some more shares this year, although the purchases did not come after IBM's most recent earnings report.
 He said he would not rule out future IBM stock buys.

-Buffett was in New York for lunch with an anonymous bidder who paid $1,000,100 (595,971.63 pounds) to win last year's "Power Lunch with Warren Buffett" auction benefiting San Francisco's Glide Foundation.
+Buffett was in New York for lunch with an anonymous bidder who paid $1,000,100 to win last year's "Power Lunch with Warren Buffett" auction benefiting San Francisco's Glide Foundation.

 His New York visit comes ahead of the company's annual meeting in Omaha, Nebraska, on May 3.
 Tens of thousands of people flock to the gathering every year to hear Buffett and Munger answer hours of questions about the company's future.